Pwd9000-ML/devcontainer-templates/src/github-actions-runner-devcontainer/README.md

 These parameters (environment variables) are used to configure and **register** the self hosted github runner against the correct repository.

-We need to provide the GitHub account/org name via the `'GH_OWNER'` environment variable, repository name via `GH_REPOSITORY` and a PAT token with `GH_TOKEN`.
+We need to provide the GitHub account/org name via the `'GH_OWNER'` environment variable, repository name via `'GH_REPOSITORY'` and a PAT token with `'GH_TOKEN'`.

 You can store sensitive information, such as tokens, that you want to access in your codespaces via environment variables.
 Let's configure these parameters as encrypted [secrets for codespaces](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces).